 “I couldn’t do much and she was doing all the work.
 She didn’t realise but she would come in of a night and she was exhausted.”

 Jean explains: “I was never done.
 There was always something to do.
 It was a big garden and I was doing everything.
 I was out all afternoon and half the night.
 I used to come in for Escape to the Country, have a coffee and go out again.”

 When the couple painted the exterior of their house, two years before they moved, it had cost them £5000 due to the size of the house and the scaffolding required.
 Even the indoor cleaning was hard to maintain with eight-foot-high ceilings.
 The maintenance of the house and garden was becoming a full-time job for Jean and left her with no time or energy to do anything else: “I didn’t want to be tied to the house.
 I wanted to go out and do things.”

-Mr and Mrs Geddes had initially looked at a retirement community two years earlier but had decided they weren’t ready to move.
+John and Jean had initially looked at a retirement community two years earlier but had decided they weren’t ready to move.
 When they visited The Sailings, a new luxury development from Adlington Retirement Living in Southport, John said they made their decision straight away:

 Having lived in Ormskirk before they moved to Widnes John and Jean already had some friends in the local area.
 Jean’s two sisters also live nearby in Ainsdale but Jean thought the hardest part of moving after 46 years would be making new friends and building a new social life.
 “I like people” Jean explains.

 Soon after moving, they’ve already got a busy social life: “I’m making friends here.
 I do a lot myself.
 I go swimming, I go to Chi Ball – it’s T’ai Chi with a bit of Pilates and a bit of Yoga.
 I go out and join things so I’m helping myself.
 I go to the church every Sunday morning and I walk into town.
 We’re getting a pilates class here soon.
 When the weather gets better we’ll go out on our bikes together.”